difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-difio.markdown

 ---
 layout: post
-title: "How to write a registration agent for Monupco"
+title: "How to write a registration agent for Difio"
 date: 2012-02-11 00:32
 comments: true
-categories: ["Monupco", "Tips", "Open Source"]
+categories: ["Difio", "Tips", "Open Source"]
 ---

-[Monupco](http://www.monupco.com) is aiming to support a broad range of PaaS and cloud vendors but that takes time.
+[Difio](http://www.dif.io) is aiming to support a broad range of PaaS and cloud vendors but that takes time.
 If your favorite PaaS platform is not already supported here's how you can help.